Nerajno/Background--Color-Changer/README.md

 ## User Stories
 - [ ] User should be able to put in hex color codes - long and have the background change color.
-- [ ] User shpuld be able to put in hex codes codes - short and have the background color change.
+- [ ] User should be able to put in hex codes codes - short and have the background color change.
 - [ ] User should be able to press the button which gives them a random color background.
 - [ ] The page should be mobile compatible.
 - [ ] This should be hosted on github pages and Netlify.